Elhadji Malick Tall: 2017–18 season

 On 26 July 2017, it was announced that Tall had joined Lebanese club Ansar.
 On 17 September 2017, he scored on his league debut against Tripoli in a 5–1 away win.
-His first league brace, hat-trick and haul came simultaneously against Nejmeh on 2 October 2017, scoring four goals in a 5–1 away win.
+His first league brace, hat-trick and haul came simultaneously in the Beirut derby against Nejmeh on 2 October 2017, scoring four goals in a 5–1 away win.
+He was the first player to score four goals in one match against Nejmeh.
 On 27 February 2018 he scored his first AFC Cup goal for Ansar, in a 1–3 home loss against Jordanian side Al-Faisaly.

 He scored a total of 15 league goals in 22 games, making him the top scorer of the 2017–18 season.
 He was also part of the 2017–18 Lebanese Premier League Team of the Season for his performances.

 2018–19 season

 In August 2018, Tall signed for Saudi Arabian club Ohod for $120,000 on a three-year contract.
-However, Tall was forced to return back to Ansar, as Ohod had capped their foreign player quota by having completed the transfer of another player.
+However, Tall was forced to return to Ansar, as Ohod had capped their foreign player quota by having completed the transfer of another player.

 On his first league game of the season, played on 21 September 2018, he scored a goal against Nejmeh in a 4–2 away loss.
 He scored three consecutive braces in three league games, from 4 to 25 November 2018, against Chabab Ghazieh, Bekaa and Tripoli, scoring six of Ansar's nine goals in those games.
 On 15 February 2019, in Beirut Municipal Stadium's first game in over two years, Tall scored a brace against Salam Zgharta.
 On 19 May 2019, Tall scored against Akhaa Ahli in the Lebanese FA Cup semi-final in a 2–1 win, helping his team reach the final.

 Tall finished the season as the league top scorer for the second time in a row, with 20 goals in 20 appearances.
 He became only the fourth player to retain the Golden Boot in the Lebanese Premier League.
 Tall also scored three goals in the Lebanese FA Cup, bringing his total seasonal tally to 22.
 He was included in the 2018–19 Lebanese Premier League Team of the Season.